domRiddle/ASF/IPC.md

 	"KeepRunning": true
 }
 ```

+`AvatarHash` is `string` type that contains Steam avatar hash being used by given bot.
+It's possible to use this value for building URL pointing to user's avatar on Steam CDN.
+Can be `null` if user didn't set his avatar.

 `BotName` is `string` type that defines name of the bot.
 This is the same identifier that is used for commands and all other identification-related bot activity.